 - 75% of employers monitor employees in physical offices.
 ExpressVPN also reports that 69% of employers use video surveillance monitoring, and 58.3% implement biometric access controls.

-- The employee monitoring software market is projected to grow to $7.61 billion by 2029.
-The Business Research Company foresees a CAGR of 18.1%, which is attributed to increasing remote work trends and rising cybersecurity concerns.
+- The employee monitoring software market is projected to grow to $8.29 billion by 2030.
+The Business Research Company foresees a CAGR of 15.9%, which is attributed to increasing remote work trends and rising cybersecurity concerns.

 Monitoring is part of how modern teams operate, whether in the office or remotely.
 But what matters is how it’s used, and whether it supports both the work and the people doing it.
 Let’s take a look at some employee monitoring trends to learn more about how businesses are using employee monitoring technology.

-As monitoring technology becomes increasingly popular, the responsibility to use them ethically becomes more important.
+As monitoring technology becomes increasingly popular, the responsibility to use it ethically becomes more important.
 Remote workers want to be trusted, so the more visibility you gain into your team’s day-to-day lives, the more careful you need to be.
 That doesn’t mean skipping monitoring altogether, but it does mean being thoughtful about how it’s introduced, how much is tracked, and how it’s talked about.

 The challenge is figuring out how to maintain that sense of trust while giving leaders the insights they need to support their teams.
 Clear policies, honest conversations, and reasonable boundaries can make a big difference.